Shiitake-Mushroom Stuffing and Sausage Stuffing

 To cook mushroom stuffing: Preheat oven to 375 degrees.
 Place stuffing in a 9-by-13-inch baking dish, and bake until top is crisp and stuffing is heated through, 50 to 55 minutes.
 Let stand for 10 minutes before serving.

-To cook sausage stuffing, follow directions for stuffing spice-rubbed roast turkey, or preheat oven to 375 degrees, transfer stuffing to a 9-by-13-inch baking dish, and bake until top is crisp and stuffing is heated through, 45 to 50 minutes.
+To cook sausage stuffing, follow directions for stuffing spice-rubbed roast turkey (recipe above), or preheat oven to 375, transfer stuffing to a 9-by-13-inch baking dish, and bake until top is crisp and stuffing is heated through, 45 to 50 minutes.
 Serve warm.